Tour de France: Emanuel Buchmann keeps impressing | DW | 21.07.2019

 He might not have won a stage yet and might have lost a spot in the overall classification, but after the 15th stage of the 2019 Tour de France, German rider Emanuel Buchmann's chances of a podium finish have improved.

 Soaking wet, riders arrived at the finish line in Foix Prat d'Albis.
 Sweat and rain had covered the riders across the 185.5 kilometers and 4,700 climbing meters of stage 15.
 Water kept dripping off Emanuel Buchmann's helmet.
-The 26-year-old wasn't sad though, because even though the German rider lost in the overall classification after stage 15, he won the day.
+The 26-year-old wasn't sad, because even though the German rider lost the day, he is winning plenty of ground.

 After finishing fourth on the legendary Tourmalet, Buchmann finished fourth fastest again behind stage winner Simon Yates, the impressive Thibaut Pinot and Mikel Landa.
 In the process, he left defending champion Geraint Thomas in his dust and easily passed the man in the yellow jersey, Julian Alaphilippe.
 "It went well again.
 I'm really happy with this result," Buchmann told "ARD" afterwards.